 GAM 360 is accessible to publishers with higher traffic numbers.

 Publishers get access to advanced reports and additional connections, including Looker Studio and DMP Integration, Open Bidding, special ad units and advanced video options, creative wrappers, and more, in addition to all of the GAM features.

 If you want to begin using Google Ad Manager 360 but don’t have the time or the required impression amount to set everything up–don’t worry!

-You can work with a trusted monetization partner like Setupad.
-You’ll have more time to focus on content creation while we take care of your ad campaigns!
+If you choose to work with a trusted monetization partner like Setupad, you’ll have more time to focus on content creation while we take care of your ad campaigns!

 Frequently Asked Questions

 What is the difference between Google Ad Manager 360 and Google AdSense?

 While both provide access to a large number of buyers, Ad Manager 360 is a powerful, full-fledged ad management platform designed for larger publishers and advertisers, while AdSense is a simpler, self-service ad serving program designed for smaller publishers.

 If you don’t have a significant direct sales business or if channel conflict is not a major concern for you, AdSense might be a better solution.

 How much does it cost to use Google Ad Manager 360?